 The selection of design work in your portfolio tells us a great deal about you.
 So, thoughtfully and carefully create and choose pieces you think best show your design talent and potential for further development.

-Again, use a photo of a sculpture you made in one of your foundation courses in a layout for an album cover, or a brochure, flyer, or poster for a museum exhibition.
+Use a photo of a sculpture you made in one of your foundation courses in a layout for an album cover, or a brochure, flyer, or poster for a museum exhibition.
 Design layouts contain both typography and imagery.
-You can include projects from ARTD 201 Intro to VisCom

 If you have completed the ARTD 201 Introduction to Visual Communication course, we encourage you to include some of the design projects in your portfolio (not the exercises, but the projects).
 Talk to your instructor about the work that should be included.